microsoft/datashaper/javascript/schema/docs/report/schema.api.md

     DataTypeAndMapping = "data type and mapping",
     DataTypeOnly = "data type only",
     MappingOnly = "mapping only"
 }

+// Warning: (ae-missing-release-tag) "ColorBinding" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface ColorBinding extends DataFieldBinding {
+    scale?: string;
+}

 // Warning: (ae-missing-release-tag) "Constraints" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)